XiayiZhang/Sun/README.md

 # Run the application
 cargo run
 ```

+you can also download the release version in RELEASE.

 ### Optional Assets
 - Place a music.m4a file in the root directory for background music